Insurance and reinsurance in Mexico: overview

 Start legal action against the corresponding insurance company before competent courts.

 Reinsurance companies.
-The SHCP may cancel the registration of a foreign reinsurance company in the Reinsurance Registry if the foreign reinsurance company either:
+The CNSF may cancel the registration of a foreign reinsurance company in the Reinsurance Registry if the foreign reinsurance company either:

 Does not maintain or comply with the requirements for registration.

-Breaches the LGISMS, the Reinsurance Registry rules and/or applicable regulations.
+Breaches to the LISF, the Reinsurance Registry rules and/or applicable regulations.

 Insurance brokers.
-Under the Brokers Regulation, the CNSF can impose on the insurance broker the following administrative penalties for breach of the LGISMS and applicable regulations:
+Under the Brokers Regulation, the CNSF can impose on the insurance broker the following administrative penalties for breach of the LISF and applicable regulations:

 Any customer or person with a legal interest can file a complaint with the CNSF against an insurance broker.

-Individuals authorised to act as insurance brokers who, intentionally or pursuing an economic benefit, hide or conceal information from the insurance company which otherwise may have prevented the company from entering into the insurance contract, are subject to criminal liability for these acts (Article 142, LGISMS).
+Individuals authorised to act as insurance brokers who, intentionally or pursuing an economic benefit, hide or conceal information from the insurance company which otherwise may have prevented the company from entering into the insurance contract, are subject to criminal liability for these acts (Article 495, LISF).

-The directors, officers or employees of reinsurance intermediaries are subject to criminal liability if they carry out the activities set out in Article 147 of the LGISMS, including providing false information to the reinsurance company or the ceding company.
+The directors, officers or employees of reinsurance intermediaries are subject to criminal liability if they carry out the activities set out in Article 503 of the LISF, including providing false information to the reinsurance company or the ceding company.

 Other providers of insurance/reinsurance-related activities